128technology/docs/docs/intro_installation_installer.md

   > To select a radio button option, navigate to the radio button using the arrow keys or **Tab** key and press the Space bar.
 Pressing the **Enter** key will execute the function highlighted at the bottom of the pane, typically _OK_ or _Back_.
 Additionally, you can navigate fields using the **Tab** key.

 6. You will be asked to enter either the client certificate or the username and token you received as part of your 128T purchase.
+  If your login credentials are not available, select the `Skip` button.

   - **For the username and token**, enter your information (the username and token shown here are for demonstration only):
     - Username: `MoNtYpYtHoN`